 This bagged canister vacuum features a powerful 10 amp motor despite its tiny size—and its tiny price.
-It weighs less than nine pounds—so it’s a breeze to carry upstairs or out to your vehicle—yet can carry up to 2.5 liters of dust and dirt.
+It weighs less than 9 pounds—so it’s a breeze to carry upstairs or out to a vehicle—yet can carry up to 2.5 liters of dust and dirt.
 It includes a floorhead, two extension tubes, a crevice tool, and a furniture/curtain brush, plus it has a blower port that turns the vacuum into a blower for clearing off workbenches or leaves from a deck.
 The Mighty Mite boasts an ample 20-foot power cord, and it comes with five bags for even more value.

 - Compact unit

 Get the Eureka Mighty Mite canister vacuum on Amazon.